mjsamberg/digital-learning-program-development/content/intro/1_intro.md

 * Technology and Infrastructure
 * Data and Assessment

 The [Future Ready Initiative](https://futureready.org/ourwork/future-ready-frameworks/) launched in November 14 as a partnership between the US Department of Education, the Alliance for Excellent Education, the Friday Institute, Common Sense Education, the Learning Accelerator, Digital Promise, and the LEAD Commission.
 The goal of Future Ready was to get schools, districts, and states to take a ["Future Ready Pleadge"](https://futureready.org/thenetwork/take-the-pledge/) to transition to digital-age learning opportunities.
-They identified eight major areas of focus to build a successful program:
+Over 3,400 districts signed the pledge and had access to professional learning to get started on their digitail-age learning transition.
+The Future Ready Framework identified eight major areas of focus to build a successful program:
 * Curriculum, Instruction, and Assessment
 * Personalized Professional Learning
 * Budget and Resources